Lexden12/AirQuality/README.md

 The details of this project can be found on my [website](https://lexden.dev/projects/airquality).

+The firmware for this project is implemented in Arduino running on an ESP32C3.

 This repo will focus exclusively on the firmware for this project and how to use it.

 ### Usage